 - Gather all the ingredients.

-- Peel the cucumber alternately to create stripes.
+- Peel 2 Japanese or Persian cucumbers alternately to create a striped pattern.
 Remove the ends.

-- Discard the tough ends of myoga and slice thinly.
+- Discard the tough ends of 3 myoga ginger and slice thinly.

-- Thinly slice the ginger and cut them into juliened strips.
+- Thinly slice 1 knob ginger and cut the slices into julienned strips.

-- Remove the seeds from the dried chili pepper and cut it into rounds.
+- Remove the seeds from 1 dried red chili pepper and cut it into rounds.

-- Cut the kombu into thin strips using a pair of scissors.
+- Cut 1 piece kombu (dried kelp) into thin strips using a pair of scissors.

-- In a mason jar, add all the ingredients and salt.
+- In a mason jar, add all the ingredients and 1 tsp Diamond Crystal kosher salt.

 - Close the lid and shake it to distribute the salt around the ingredients.

-- Open the lid and put the weights.
-Close the lid tightly and refrigerate for several hours.
-Moisture is going to be drawn out from the cucumber and dilute the saltiness.
+- Open the lid and put in the weights.
+Close the lid tightly and refrigerate for at least 30 minutes, or up to several hours.
+The salt will drawn out the moisture from the cucumber and that will dilute the saltiness.

 To Serve and Store